-From immersive theatre to concerts in living rooms, experience Toronto’s unique creative spirit in new (virtual) ways.
+From immersive theatre to live concerts, experience Toronto’s creativity in new (virtual) ways.

-While nothing beats watching plays and attending festivals in person, Toronto’s creative community is bringing imaginative and artful live entertainment right into your home.
+While nothing beats watching plays and attending festivals in person, Toronto’s creative community delivers artful, live entertainment to your home.

-TO Live, a network of three iconic local theatres and a spectrum of talent, has launched Living Rooms.
-The initiative—“a dazzling digital extension of [their] theatre stages”— will feature performances from different local artists every day, broadcasting from the comfort of their homes.
-It’s a beautiful, intimate way to discover the talent in the city.
+TO Live, a network of three iconic local theatres and a spectrum of talent, launched Living Rooms.
+The initiative—“a dazzling digital extension of [their] theatre stages”—features daily performances from different local artists, broadcasting from the comfort of their homes.
+It’s a beautiful, intimate way to celebrate talent in the city.

-The award-winning Expect Theatre in the Distillery District is committed to producing cutting-edge films, live performances, podcasts and educational programs exploring contemporary Canadian life.
-Their podcast, PlayME from CBC Podcasts, takes theatre scripts from top Canadian productions and transforms them into audio plays.
+The award-winning Expect Theatre in the Distillery District commits to producing cutting-edge films, live performances, podcasts and educational programs that explore contemporary Canadian life.
+Their podcast, PlayME from CBC Podcasts, transforms theatre scripts from top Canadian productions into audio plays.

-In these times of social distancing, Against the March—an immersive theatre experience group – has introduced The Ministry of Mundane Mysteries, a personalized, weeklong subscription to a customized narrative in the form of daily phone calls.
+Against the March—an immersive theatre experience group—introduces The Ministry of Mundane Mysteries, a weeklong subscription to a personalized narrative in the form of daily phone calls.
 Break up your daily routine with “your very own micro mystery using the investigative power of good conversation”.
 Intriguing.

-Also on the immersive over-the-phone innovative theatre scene, Convergence Theatre has launched Convergence Against Corona!, made up of two parts.
-The first commissions artists to create works of art based on anonymous “COVID Confessions.”
-The second part, The Corona Variations, consists of six five-minute phone calls, or “phone plays”.
-Check out their website to make a donation or purchase tickets.
+Another immersive option is Convergence Theatre’s Convergence Against Corona!, made up of two parts.
+The first one commissions artists to create works based on anonymous “COVID Confessions.”
+The second part, The Corona Variations, consists of six 5-minute phone calls, or “phone plays.”
+Head to their website to donate or purchase tickets.

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door